Best Things To Do in Vancouver

 In this museum you will also find an exhibition of firearms and other cars and motorcycles used by the local police throughout its history.
 In the basement of the exhibition you can also find a recreation of the forensic morgue and the real calabazos that were used in the early twentieth century, as the museum is located in a building that belonged to a Criminal Court of Instruction of the city.

-The Vancouver Police Museum and Archives is a fun way to learn about more than 20,000 items related to local criminal history, in a list that includes everything from photographs and publications to counterfeit coins and homemade weaponry.
+The Vancouver Police Archives and Museum is a fun way to learn about more than 20,000 items related to local criminal history, ranging from photographs and publications to counterfeit coins and homemade weaponry.

 8. Tour the Granville Island Market

-Granville Island, located in the center of the city, has become one of the cultural and gastronomic epicenters of Vancouver.
+Granville Island, located downtown, has become one of Vancouver's cultural and gastronomic epicenters.
 There, you can also visit the local market, which is located in the cruise port area and with its colorful stalls and tempting aromas, offers a unique culinary experience and reflects the spirit of British Columbia.

 Granville Island's significance lies in its transformation from an industrial area to a vibrant hipster district.
 Old warehouses and factories have been repurposed and revitalized, now housing art galleries, craft stores and creative retail venues.
 The market, in particular, is a reflection of the region's gastronomic diversity, which is why it is often included in the best city tours of Vancouver.